Why scandal-tinged Berlusconi still beloved of many Italians

 ROME (Reuters) - They call themselves “the club”.
 A doctor, a business-owner, pensioners and engineers - united by their support for one of Europe’s most controversial politicians, Silvio Berlusconi.

 “We are all Berlusconiani.
-We do not want (Prime Minister Mario) Monti.
+We do not want Monti.
 We don’t want someone who takes orders from Brussels,” said teacher Annalisa Lillo, 49, in the Rome antiques shop where the club meets to discuss politics in the evenings.

 Outsiders might struggle to understand the continued appeal of the four-time, scandal-ridden prime minister, driven from office a year ago at the height of Italy’s economic crisis.